⋆Patriots and Loyalists⋆

 The rise of truly American patriots started in 1765 with the foundation of the Sons of Liberty.
-Colonists became already divided in their feeling toward Great
+Colonists became already divided in their opinion toward Great

 Britain when the Sugar Act was enacted in 1764, a modified version of the Molasses Act of 1733.
 The act was later repealed due to a widespread rebellion, and replaced with the Stamp Act in 1765.